tuychievnegmat/Simulation-of-elections-in-an-ant-colony./README.md

 Added a block to create allianceHTML in the render() function.
 Added a logEvent() call to the declareWar() function for allies.
 These changes should make the simulation much deeper, turning it from a simple "fight" into something like a geopolitical simulator with blocs, alliances, and complex economic interdependencies.
+What has changed overall: from chaos to bloc politics Previously, the world was like a "war of all against all", where each faction acted alone, guided by the immediate needs.
+Now the simulation has become more like geopolitics:
+Unions (Alliances) have appeared: Factions with the same form of government now automatically become allies.
+This is the most important change.
+The world no longer consists of 10 individuals, but of several ideological blocs (for example, the "Monarchy" bloc, the "STV Republics" bloc, etc.).
+Economic interaction: Allies can help each other.
+Ants can now use allied bases as "fueling stations" and resource delivery points.
+This makes the geographic location of allies strategically important.
+Universal suffrage: Soldiers are no longer just "cannon fodder", but full-fledged citizens in democratic states.
+They can vote and be elected, which can lead to a more militarized policy in the republics.
+Have the rules of war changed?
+Yes, dramatically!
+The rules of war have changed in three key areas: reason, opportunity, and scale.
+1. The reason for war has become more meaningful
+Was: War was declared for any reason.
+A shortage of weapons or armor could provoke an attack on a neighbor who had a lot of them.
+Now: War is declared only due to a shortage of vital resources: food, water, or a resource for reproduction (repro).
+Factions will no longer fight just for "hardware".
+They attack only when they are threatened with extinction or stagnation, and their neighbor has a surplus (>60%).
+2. A condition of "military superiority" has appeared
+Was: A hungry but weak faction could recklessly attack a strong, well-armed neighbor and be guaranteed to lose.
+Now: Now the "hungry" will not attack the "strong" if they are not confident in their strength.
+To declare war, the aggressor faction must have an advantage:
+Or its leader must be better armed than the defender's leader (weapons > armor).
+Or it must have more soldiers.
+This makes wars more calculated and less suicidal.
+3. Wars have become "World" (bloc)
+Was: War was strictly 1 on 1.
+Now: War is now a matter for the entire alliance.
+If a Dictatorship attacks one STV Republic, then all other STV Republics on the map automatically enter the war on the side of their ally.
+Likewise, all allies of the Dictatorship (if there were any) would enter the war on its side.
+This completely changes the strategy: Now you can't just attack a weak neighbor.
+You need to evaluate who their allies are and whether you are ready to fight their entire bloc.
+Final conclusion about the changes:
+If earlier the simulation was about the survival of an individual in chaos, now it has become about the confrontation of ideological blocs.
+The success of a faction now depends not only on its internal stability, but also on:
+The number and strength of its allies.
+The ability to wage war on several fronts.
+The ability to choose the right moment for an attack, assessing not only the victim, but also its entire alliance.
+The world has become much more structured and strategically deep.